Children and young people enter the care system for a variety of reasons including:

 The transition from primary school to high school is a critical time for all students and students under guardianship are particularly at risk.

-Year 7 students under the guardianship of the minister are able to enrol and be accepted into any government secondary school of their choice in South Australia.
+Year 7 students in care are able to enrol and be accepted into any government secondary school of their choice in South Australia.

 School engagement program

-The school engagement program assists young people under guardianship of the minister aged 12 to 17 who are at risk of disengaging from education.
+The school engagement program assists young people in care aged 12 to 17 who are at risk of disengaging from education.

 The program brings together a range of services to review the child or young person's IEP and organise extra support to help them stay at school.